Perfect (musician)

 Greg Rose (born 26 March 1980), better known by his stage name Perfect Giddimani, Mr. Perfect or simply Perfect is a Jamaican reggae singer.
-Who has gained worldwide recognition for his reggae hit "Hand Cart Bwoy" which entered the Jamaican charts in 2004 and created a wave of support for local peddlers who ply their wares in the markets and on the streets.
+He has gained worldwide recognition for his reggae hit "Hand Cart Bwoy" which entered the Jamaican charts in 2004 and created a wave of support for local peddlers who ply their wares in the markets and on the streets.

 Biography

 Perfect (born Greg Rose) is the third child in a family of four children.
 He grew up in Bamboo, a community located in the parish of St. Ann, Jamaica.
 Perfect recorded his first tune as Little Ninja, before changing his stage name to Mr. Perfect then subsequently Perfect Giddimani.

 Perfect Giddimani began deejaying on a sound system called "Trend Setter" which originated in Bamboo where he lived.
 It was for this sound system that he recorded his first set of dubplates.
 He attended York Castle High School before relocating to Kingston.
 The first song that highlighted his name was "Lock Me Up" in 2004 but his break through came with "Hand Cart Bwoy" in 2005.
 He released his first album Giddimani, the next year.
 The Austrian record label Irie vibrations released his second album Born Dead With Life, in 2008.